-5 Things You Should Store in Your Shed All Year Round (and 5 Things You Shouldn't)
+5 Things to Store in Your Shed All Year Round

 As a kind of companion piece to our post on shed storage ideas, this is our guide to what you should and most definitely should not store in your shed throughout the year.

 Because standard sheds don’t tend to be as well insulated or ventilated as a family home, for example.
 It’s true you can create an insulated garden shed – and improve ventilation – from a traditional outbuilding as your base.
 This is true to such an extent that you can actually build a livable shed.
 However, assuming your building – like most sheds in the UK – isn’t equipped with insulation and isn’t a fully waterproof shed, you must consider these factors: Moisture: Whether from rain or the air, the presence of moisture can lead to the build-up of mould, mildew which can ruin clothes and paper, among other items.
 Temperature: Changes in temperature – especially in winter or summer – can render expensive items useless.
 Insects and other pests: Pesky critters can ruin all kinds of different items.